jackfperryjr/moogleapi-images/README.md

 # moogleapi-images
-Repository for the images used in Moogle
+Repository for the images used in MoogleApi